&Beyond Bateleur Camp

 A walking safari is a wonderful way to see the smaller animals, birds and plant life

 Average time to visit

 The only time to avoid Kenya is during the long rainy season in April and May.
 November is considered the short rainy season, however, these are less predictable and are much lighter.
 The best time of year to visit the Maasai Mara is during the Great Wildebeest Migration which tends to pass through the Mara between mid July to late October.

-Call us on to start planning your holiday to &Beyond Bateleur Camp or take a look at our itineraries to Kenya
+To start planning your holiday to &Beyond Bateleur Camp

 Bateleur Camp is situated on the border of the Maasai Mara National Reserve in the Kichwa Tembo area.
 Accommodation comprises eighteen extremely spacious and luxurious tents each with a private veranda, split into two smaller more intimate camps.

 Set on a private concession, the camp lies at the base of the Oloololo escarpment and is fringed by riverine forest just below the spot where “Out of Africa’s” most famous scene was shot.
 The camp faces out on the plains of the Maasai Mara and lies directly in the path of what is considered to be the greatest spectacle in the animal kingdom, the annual migration of wildebeest and zebra.